aaronparker/aaronparker.github.io/_posts/2015-11-29-automation-survey-results-update-images.md

   * Quarterly - 1671 seats
   * Every 6 months - 2718

 It would be nice to be able to analyse a much larger sample set, as we see a clear trend to smaller organisation sizes when patch schedules change from Monthly to Every 2 months to Quarterly, but the average goes up again for Every 6 months.
 So I would have drawn the conclusion that larger organisations have better resources for testing OS and application updates before deployment.
-This might be true; however it&#8217;s difficult to draw a definitive conclusion based on our data.
+This might be true; however it's difficult to draw a definitive conclusion based on our data.

 Do larger organisation fare best?
 This table lists the patch schedules for organisations 10,000 users and over.